nghuyenthevinh2000/bounty5/README.md

 this is bounty 5 project for gnolang

 # Note
-I checked the code of romelukaku and he changed so much both in base source and base logic.
+I checked the code of romelukaku and he changed much both in base source and base logic of gnokey.
 I see it as so dangerous in the long run.

 I implement only ed25519 generation while preserving as much base code and base logic as I can.